-Currency and Currency Hedging Returns: Over the next 10 years, we are forecasting generally negative returns for the US dollar relative to Developed Market peers, with outcomes ranging from an annualized loss of -0.6% for the Australian dollar to a gain of 0.8% for the Swiss franc.
-Forecast outcomes for Emerging Market currencies range from an expected loss of -2.6% for the South African rand to a gain of 0.8% for the Taiwan dollar.
+Currency and Currency Hedging Returns: Over the next 10 years, we are forecasting generally negative returns for the US dollar relative to Developed Market peers, with outcomes ranging from an annualized loss of -0.4% for the Australian dollar to a gain of 1.2% for the Swiss franc.
+Forecast outcomes for Emerging Market currencies range from an expected loss of -2.4% for the South African rand to a gain of 0.7% for the Taiwan dollar.
 Long-term currency hedging returns against a market-weighted basket of Developed Market exposures are forecast to be net positive for US investors as short-term interest rates are anticipated to be higher over the long term in the US relative to the Eurozone and Japan.

-60/40 Portfolio Return2: Based on our long-term forecasts, a balanced portfolio of 60% Global Equities unhedged and 40% Global Aggregate Bonds hedged is forecast to return 6.2% annually over the next 10 years.
-This latest forecast is 0.8% lower than our forecast from the final quarter of 2023, commensurate with declines in both our equity and fixed income forecasts.
+60/40 Portfolio Return1: Based on our long-term forecasts, a balanced portfolio of 60% Global Equities unhedged and 40% Global Aggregate Bonds hedged is forecast to return 5.8% annually over the next 10 years, a decrease of 0.5% from our forecast for the third quarter of 2024.

-2 For illustrative purposes only.
+1For illustrative purposes only.
 All model portfolios have significant inherent shortcomings and do not consider many real-world frictions.
 There is no current PGIM Quantitative Solutions client portfolio with this composition of assets.
 It does not constitute investment advice and should not be used as the basis for any investment decision.